Leica Digilux 3 vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica Digilux 3 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Digilux 3 does not offer wifi capability.
+In contrast, the Digilux 3 does not provide wifi capability.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the Digilux 3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Digilux 3 has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the Digilux 3 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.

 So what is the bottom line?
 Is the Leica Digilux 3 better than the Pentax K-70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.